On Ramsey numbers of complete graphs with dropped stars: Abstract

 \section{Abstract}

-Let $r(G,H)$ be the smallest integer $N$ such that for any $2$-coloring (say, red and blue) of the edges of $K_n$, $n\ge N$ there is either a red copy of $G$ or a blue copy of $H$.
+Let $r(G,H)$ be the smallest integer $N$ such that for any $2$-coloring (say, red and blue) of the edges of $K_n$, $n\ge N$, there is either a red copy of $G$ or a blue copy of $H$.
 Let $K_n-K_{1,s}$ be the complete graph on $n$ vertices from which the edges of $K_{1,s}$ are dropped.
 In this note we present exact values for $r(K_m-K_{1,1},K_n-K_{1,s})$ and new upper bounds for $r(K_m,K_n-K_{1,s})$ in numerous cases.
-We also present some results for the Ramsey number of Wheels versus $K_n-K_{1,s}$.
+We also present some results for the Ramsey number of Wheels versus $K_n-K_{1,s}$.\\[2ex] \textbf{Keywords:} Ramsey numbers; graph Ramsey numbers.\\ \textbf{MSC2010:} 05C55; 05D10.